cmulberry2016/Metaverse-Projects/README.md

 ## **The Problem**

-Understanding how complex system are configured and component relationships are difficult to understand without breaking apart into individual .
+Understanding how complex system are configured are difficult to understand without breaking down to individual components.

 ## **The Challenge**